-To help minimize costs, choose station locations that are as close as possible to the available electrical infrastructure.
-Selecting these types of locations helps minimize long conduit and wire runs, as well as any trenching work.
+To help minimise costs, choose station locations that are as close as possible to the available electrical infrastructure.
+Selecting these types of locations helps minimise long conduit and wire runs, as well as any trenching work.

-WARNING: The charging station must be installed on a level concrete base.
+WARNING: The ChargePoint charging station must be installed on a level concrete base.
 Asphalt cannot support the full weight of the charging station.
-Failure to install on a level concrete base may cause the station to tip over, resulting in death, personal injury, or property damage.
+Failure to install the ChargePoint charging station on a level concrete base may cause the charging station to tip over, resulting in death, personal injury or property damage.